-Acts 17:10-15 tells us that when some people hear the truth they feel threatened and cannot accept the simple faith.
+Acts 17:10-15 tells us that when some people hear about God's love they feel threatened and cannot accept it with simple faith.
 They don't know how to respond.
 Berea was an "off-the-beaten-path" city where the people accepted the preaching of these men and became believers.
 They weren't afraid of faith.
 Many times, we hear of people who just can't accept the simple faith of a child which we are called to do by Christ.
 So they rebel in various ways.
 Some of the people of Thessalonica chose violence.